tugberkugurlu/go-bloggy/web/posts/2020/2020-09-25_19-18-00_redis-cluster-benefits-of-sharding-and-how-it-works.md

 ---
 id: 01ESS2QPGH34KNKDXWCH689M5X
 title: Redis Cluster - Benefits of Sharding and How It Works
-abstract: Redis is one of the good friends of a backend engineer, and its versatility and easy of use make it so easy to get started.
+abstract: Redis is one of the good friends of a backend engineer, and its versatility and ease of use make it convenient to get started.
 That said, when it comes to scaling it horizontally for writes, it gets a bit more tricky with different level of trade-offs you need to make.
 In this post, I want to touch on the basics of Redis Cluster, out of the box solution of Redis to the gnarly write scaling problem.
 created_at: 2020-12-17 16:29:00.0000000 +0000 UTC
 tags:
 - Redis